JiorMajor/GoDutch/README.md

+# GoDutch

-"## Application for splitting bills among friends & family"
+GoDutch is an application for splitting bills among friends & family